 Take this medication by mouth as directed by your doctor, usually once or twice daily.
 To decrease the chance of stomach upset, this drug is best taken with food.
 The dosage is based on your medical condition and response to treatment.
 Take this medication at the lowest effective dose and only for the prescribed length of time (see also Warning section).

 Take this medication with a full glass of water (8 ounces or 240 milliliters) unless your doctor directs you otherwise.
-Do not lie down for 10 minutes after taking this medication.
+Do not lie down for at least 10 minutes after taking this medication.

 For certain conditions (such as arthritis), it may take up to two weeks of taking this drug regularly before you get the full benefit.

 If you are taking this drug on an "as needed" basis (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medication may not work as well.

 Save up to 80% on your prescription with WebMDRx

 This survey is being conducted by the WebMD marketing sciences department.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.